A. J. Burnett: Philadelphia Phillies

 On February 16, 2014, Burnett signed a one-year, $15 million contract with the Philadelphia Phillies.
 The deal included a mutual option for the 2015 season and a limited no-trade clause.
 On April 27, 2014, it was revealed that Burnett was diagnosed with an inguinal hernia.
 He received a cortisone shot to see if he could forgo surgery until the end of the season.
 He ended the 2014 season 8–18 with a 4.59 ERA.
 His 96 walks issued and 18 losses each led the Major Leagues.

 On November 3, 2014, Burnett declined his $12.75 million player option, making him a free agent.
 This came a day after his mutual option of $15 million was declined by the Phillies and Burnett.

 Return to Pittsburgh

 On November 14, 2014, Burnett signed a one-year, $8.5 million contract to return to the Pirates, announcing that the 2015 season would be his last.
 On July 6, 2015, he was selected for his first All-Star team.
-On July 11, in a game versus the Cardinals, Burnett hit a solo shot, his fourth total home run.
-Burnett was placed on the 15 day DL with elbow inflammation on July 31 and returned to the active roster on September 10.
+On July 11, in a game against the Cardinals, Burnett hit a solo shot, his fourth career home run.
+Burnett was placed on the 15-day DL with elbow inflammation on July 31 and returned to the active roster on September 10.

-On September 10, 2015, Burnett made his first start in Pittsburgh since his injury in July.
+On September 10, Burnett made his first start in Pittsburgh since his injury in July.
 To his surprise, a Bat-Signal appeared in the sky at PNC Park above the Pittsburgh Renaissance Hotel and in various other locations Downtown.
 Burnett, a Batman fan, said after the game the moment was "by far the coolest thing that's happened" in his career.